polysquare/jobstamps/README.md

 # jobstamps

-Make-like caching of indepotent functions for python
+Make-like caching of idempotent functions for python